 If you have paid too much tax on savings/investments

 If you think you have overpaid tax on your savings or investments, you can claim it back by filling in GOV.UK form R40.

 Rough Guide to Tax Calculation

-Here’s a simplified guide to the steps involved in tax calculation, with an example below.
+Here’s a simplified guide to the steps involved in Income Tax calculation, with an example below.

 For further explanation and a handy tax calculator tool, see the links at the end of this section.

-- Work out all non-savings income e.g. employment, freelancing, rental etc.
+- Work out all non-savings income e.g. from employment, freelancing, rental etc.